incoming-inc/ios-template-app/widget-integration.md

 * edit the `widget_type` key using the a number, with values 0, 1 or 2, as follows:
   * 0 : Video widget: the widget plays video straight in the Today view.
 The video player start muted by default, and can be unmuted by the user.
   * 1 : Static thumbnail: the widget shows the thumbnail
-  * 2 : Animated thumbnail: the widget shows a series of thumbnails in sequence, automatically extracted from the video

 * replace the `security_application_group` entry with the security group previously defined in the Apple Developer portal, e.g. `group.com.yourcompany.yourapp`
 * replace the `app_url_scheme` key, and enter the url scheme defined in the ‘Add application launch URL scheme’ section above